Q: What's feral cat?

 Q: How did all these cats get here?

-A: Feral cats are common in areas with transient populations, like apartment complexes and universities.
-Feral cats are the generational offspring of local unsterilized family pets abandoned and left to reproduce in the wild.
-The ecosystem of a university environment supports their proliferation: lots of food trash=rodents=cats.
+A: Feral cats are common in areas with transient populations, such as apartment complexes and universities.
+Feral cats are the generational offspring of local unsterilized family pets abandoned and left to reproduce.
+The ecosystem of a university environment supports their proliferation: lots of food trash = rodents = cats.
 Plus, students and others will often feed scraps to the cats.
 This is why you can’t just remove all of them and solve the problem.
 There will always be more

 Q: Why don't you just call the SPCA to come and get these cats?

-A: The SPCA deals with adoptable, socialized animals.
-Feral cats are not house cats; they are wild cats.
-They do not tolerate being in enclosed environments, they do not tolerate the proximity of humans.
+A: The SPCA and rescue organizations deal with adoptable, socialized animals.
+Feral cats are not house cats; they usually grow up wild or semi-wild.
+They do not tolerate being in enclosed environments, and many do not tolerate the proximity of humans.
 One time with the best of intentions, we attempted to trap and socialize our blind feral, Frankie.
 He would have none of it and ultimately was returned to his colony, where he continues to live out his days.
-These cats are not candidates for SPCA adoption programs.
+These cats are not candidates for SPCA or rescue adoption programs.

 Q: I've seen some pretty friendly ones.
 What about them?

-A: Because some of these cats have lived around students for so long, some of them do become "socialized ferals."
-The ones we evaluate as being adoptable, we try to put into homes.
-But we make that judgment very carefully, as the operative word is always "feral."
-Some may be friendly in the wild, but ultimately not appropriate for house dwelling.
+A: Some of the campus cats have lived around students so long, they do become “socialized ferals.”
+The ones we evaluate as being adoptable, we try to place into homes.
+But we make that judgment very carefully, as the operative word is always “feral.”
+Some may be friendly in the campus courtyard, but ultimately not appropriate for house dwelling.
 That said, we have been successful with many kitten adoptions.

 Q: Why don't you just exterminate them?

-A: As you can imagine, extermination has been tried by a few other campuses and apartment complexes, and it just never proves to be a cost-effective long-term solution.
+A: Extermination has been attempted by other campuses and at apartment complexes.
+It never proves to be a cost-effective, long-term solution.
 At one area college where this was tried, it created a public relations nightmare.
-Not only is it inhumane, but extermination creates the "vacuum effect," where once you move out sterilized animals, unsterilized animals just move in to fill the gap ‒ after all, the first ones found it to be an attractive location ‒ and the process will start all over again.
-A TNR program in a feral cat colony halts that process.
-It is also important to note that it is illegal to harm a cat -- any outside cat.
+Not only is it inhumane, but extermination creates the “vacuum effect.”
+Once you remove the managed and sterilized animals, unsterilized animals will move in to fill the gap ‒ after all, the first ones found it to be an attractive location ‒ and the process will start all over again.
+A TNR program* in a feral cat colony halts that process.
+It is also important to note that it is illegal to harm a cat ‒ any outside cat.
 Rodent control is a plus with a feral population.
 Texas A&M University Feral Cat Alliance of Texas is one of the nation’s best feral cat programs if you’d like to learn more about successful programs.

 Q: Do they all really have names?